eunid/netid-sdk-ios/README.md

 ## Initialize NetIDService

-First you need to assign a delegate of type 'NetIdServiceDelegate' for recieving all callbacks made bei the `NetIdService`.
+First you need to assign a delegate of type 'NetIdServiceDelegate' for recieving all callbacks made by the `NetIdService`.
 ```swift
 NetIdService.sharedInstance.registerListener(self)
 ```